 Stress Fracture

 Stress fractures are overuse injuries to the bone.
 They are caused by repeated physical activity in an abnormally shaped foot, abnormal muscle / tendon length, or in abnormal bone biology.
 Sometimes it is from too much forced activity.
 We find this in athletic programs without adequate rest and in the military.
 Too tight of a calf muscle can cause all sorts of overload injuries.
-In Minnesota we commonly have a Vitamin D deficiency because of inadequate exposure to sunlight.
-It slows bone turnover and can delay healing of stress fractures in any bone.
 The best treatment begins with defining which problems caused the stress fracture (biomechanical and/or biologic), and then addressing each one individually.
 Getting the fracture to heal is worthless if the true cause is not discovered.
 The problem will just recur.

 Related Sources: